 There are actually four types of feeding behaviours that babies use when they eat, suckling, sucking, munching and chewing.
 Suckling and sucking are innate but munching (between four and seven months of age) and chewing (around seven months of age) are learned as baby is introduced to a variety of food textures.
 For this reason, it's important to give babies smooth, mashed and lumpy textures, as well as an array of different finger foods to help them learn and develop during their weaning journey.

 Introducing Cow's Milk or Plant-Based Alternatives

 Read on to find out when babies can have cow's milk, when they can't, and how to transition your baby over from breast milk or formula.

-All About Making Baby Food at Home
+Making Baby Food at Home

 Fancy making your own baby food?
 Check out our handy guide to learn which foods to pick, how to prep them and how to safely store homemade baby food.